Abhsihek748/timeTableBackend/README.md

 get request on

-/student/'classNme' -> gives the time table for classNamw eg : /student/6th -> 6th class
+/student/'classNme' -> gives the time table for className eg : /student/6th -> 6th class

 get request on